ds-modules/curriculum-guide/technology/jupyter/jupyterhub.md

 ## What are Jupyter Notebooks?

 Data 8 and most connector courses use Jupyter notebooks for assignments.
-Jupyter notebooks are a tool used for in-browser computing that code, text, and visualizations to be included on the same page.
+Jupyter notebooks are a tool used for in-browser computing that allow code, text, and visualizations to be included on the same page.
+Students are able to analyze, document, and visualize their code, all in a single computational document.
+If you are new to Jupyter notebooks, you can read more about them on the [Project Jupyter website](http://jupyter.org/) and in this [blog post](http://data.berkeley.edu/news/coursefuture).

 ## What is JupyterHub?